 That’s why a big part of your Green Monday marketing should focus on delivery dates, assuring last-minute buyers that their gifts will be there before Christmas.
 If it’s an option for your business, consider using Green Monday to offer free or discounted next-day delivery to prompt purchases and remove the risk of shopping cart abandonment.

 Ensure these kinds of deals are showcased on your website so customers know before they even start searching on your site that they’ll get everything on time.
-Integrate these promotions into your site and social media design with easy-to-read banners, images, and social media profile pictures.
+Integrate these promotions into your site and social media design with easy-to-read banners, images, and profile pictures.

 Show Empathy to Procrastinators + Last-Minute Shoppers